 Wheatley Lock Up, Wheatley

 Situated in the heart of where you’d least expect, in front of a children’s playground, to be more precise, Wheatley Lock Up is a relic of times gone by.
-An architectural anomaly, this conical shaped building was constructed in the early 19th-century.
+An architectural anomaly, this conical shaped building was constructed in the early 19th-century. and can be found in the very heart of the charming town of Wheatley.

 The lockup was originally intended to be used to lock up drunk and disorderly people before they would be taken to court in Oxford the following day.
 Today, the lockup is rather amusingly (and, I should point out, rather incorrectly!) listed as a ‘budget hotel’ on online maps.
 Literally locked up for most of the year, during the May Day festival, visitors can be ‘locked inside’ the lockup for five minutes!